 - Ask questions, give feedback on their management style and suggestions on how to improve engagement with staff

-- Set a zero tolerance approach of workplace bullying
+- Set a zero-tolerance approach to workplace bullying

-- Schedule leadership training courses especially on bullying – Udemy.com
+- Schedule leadership training courses, primarily on bullying – Udemy.com

 - Schedule emotional intelligent courses – Udemy.com